-- First quarter of the new financial aid award year. - Preparation and filing of annual FISAP reports. - Preparation of annual audits for institutions with a 06/30 FYE. - IPEDS Fall Reporting. - Preparation and dissemination of updated consumer information data. - Preparation and dissemination of updated Annual Security Reports. - Update annual information for net price calculator requirement. - Finalization of Pell Grant awards for the previously competed award year. - Close out of FDSL award data for the prior-prior award year. - Preparation and filing of annual gainful employment reporting requirement. - Dissemination of Official Cohort Default Rates by the USDE.
+- First quarter of the new financial aid award year. - Preparation and filing of annual FISAP reports. - Preparation of annual audits for institutions with a 06/30 FYE. - IPEDS Fall Reporting. - Preparation and dissemination of updated consumer information data. - Preparation and dissemination of updated Annual Security Reports. - Update annual information for net price calculator requirement. - Finalization of Pell Grant awards for the previously competed award year. - Close out of FDSL award data for the prior-prior award year. - Dissemination of Official Cohort Default Rates by the USDE.